 Antigua is a breathtaking city with a rich history, amazing architecture, and tons to do!
 Since the city is so close to the airport, it only makes sense to start off your trip here.
 You’ll spend 2 nights here, with 2 full days to explore.

 Antigua translates to “ancient” in Spanish, and once you arrive, you’ll understand why.
 The city was founded in the mid-16th century and was abandoned after massive earthquakes destroyed most of the buildings in the 1700s.
-The city is covered in colonial ruins and is surrounded by 3 massive volcanos, truly a spectacle.
+The city is covered in colonial ruins and is surrounded by 3 massive volcanoes, truly a spectacle.

 As the most popular tourist destination in Guatemala, Antigua has a lot to offer.
-This is the main hub when it comes to tourism in the country, so you’ll find better infrastructure and a surprising amount of international restaurant chains here.
+This is the main hub when it comes to tourism in the country, so you’ll find better infrastructure and a surprising number of international restaurant chains here.

 Where to Stay in Antigua